 There are no third party merits appeal rights under the EPBC Act.

-However, there are powers to apply for reasons for decisions and/or judicial review of decisions made under the EPBC Act and the Administrative Decisions (Judicial Review) Act 1977 (Cth).
-This process reviews whether the correct legal process was undertaken in making the decision, rather than whether it was the correct decision on the basis of the materials before the decision maker.
-Applications for judicial review must be filed within 28 days of being notified of the decision or receiving reasons for the decision, or within a ‘reasonable time’.
-If reasons are not provided with the decision, it is possible to apply for reasons under s 32 of the Judicial Review Act 1991 (Qld).
+However, there are rights to apply for reasons for decisions and/or judicial review of decisions made under the EPBC Act.
+Judicial review scrutinises whether the correct legal process was undertaken in making the decision, rather than whether it was the correct decision on the basis of the materials before the decision maker.
+Applications for judicial review must be filed within 28 days of being given the decision or receiving reasons for the decision, or within a ‘reasonable time’ of the decision.
+If reasons are not provided with the decision, it is possible to apply for reasons under s 13 of the Administrative Decisions (Judicial Review) Act 1977 (Cth).
 This will help to determine the prospects of any grounds for judicial review of the decision.

 Please see our factsheet here for more information on your rights to be involved in EPBC Act decisions.